Visa policy of the Schengen Area: Visa facilitation agreements

+Working Holiday Visas

+Many EU/Schengen countries have signed bilateral Working Holiday Visas for non-EU/Schengen countries which allows the nationals of those countries to work and travel up to one year in the country they applied for.

+Those agreements are usually reciprocal with other countries allowing some EU/Schengen countries to work and travel outside the EU/Schengen countries.

+Those visas are bilateral and not multilateral for the whole EU/Schengen countries.

+All EU/Schengen countries have some Working Holiday Visa programs except Lichtenstein and Bulgaria.

 At the border

 In exceptional cases, single-entry Schengen visas valid for up to 15 days may be issued on arrival at the border.
 These visas are reserved for individuals who can prove that they were unable to apply for a visa in advance due to time constraints arising out of 'unforeseeable' and 'imperative' reasons as long as they fulfil the regular criteria for the issuing of a Schengen visa.
-However, if the individual requesting a Schengen visa at the border falls within a category of people for which it is necessary to consult one or more of the central authorities of other Schengen States, they may only be issued a visa at the border in exceptional cases on humanitarian grounds, on grounds of national interest or on account of international obligations (such as the death or sudden serious illness of a close relative or of another close person).
-In 2017, about 89,000 Schengen visas were issued to travellers on arrival at the border.
+However, if the individual requesting a Schengen visa at the border falls within a category of people for which it is necessary to consult one or more of the central authorities of other Schengen states, they may only be issued a visa at the border in exceptional cases on humanitarian grounds, on grounds of national interest or on account of international obligations (such as the death or sudden serious illness of a close relative or of another close person).
 People trying this way to travel to the Schengen Area can be denied boarding by the airline because of the carrier's responsibility, which penalises airlines if they carry passengers who do not have the correct documentation.

 Visas with limited territorial validity

 In exceptional cases, Schengen states may issue visas with limited territorial validity (LTV), either specifically naming the state(s) for which it is valid or, inversely, the state(s) for which it is not valid.
-Holders of LTV visas are only permitted to travel to Schengen states for which it is valid, as well as to Bulgaria, Cyprus and Romania.

 According to the Schengen Visa Code, member states may issue LTV visas when a consulate deems it justifiable to overcome the three-month limitation in six months, when a member state considers it necessary due to pressing circumstances to derogate from entry conditions as set by Schengen Borders Code, to overcome objections of other member states, or in cases of urgency.

 Unrecognised travel documents

 Schengen visas are only issued on travel documents of UN member states, Kosovo, Palestine, Taiwan, Vatican City, the Order of Malta, and certain international organisations (Council of Europe, EU, NATO, Red Cross, UN).
 Belgium and France also accept the passport of Somaliland.
-Passports of Abkhazia, Artsakh, Northern Cyprus, South Ossetia, Transnistria and Western Sahara are not accepted.
+Passports of Abkhazia, Northern Cyprus, South Ossetia, Transnistria and Western Sahara are not accepted.

 Statistics

-Most Schengen visas were issued to applicants located in the countries listed below (listed if more than 100,000 visas issued in most recent year).
-Applicants were not necessarily nationals of these countries.
+Most Schengen visas, including visas with limited territorial validity, were issued at consulates of Schengen states located in the countries listed below.
+Visas issued in a country were not necessarily for nationals of that country.